TEF Canada Listening Section F: A Double-Listen Strategy That Works

 Key Takeaways

 Interviews often include reformulation.
-A speaker may give one answer, qualify it, and then give the real position.
-If you only catch the first phrase, you may choose a distractor.
+A speaker gives one answer, qualifies it, then states the real position.
+Catch only the first phrase and you will pick a distractor that quotes it.

 What should you do on the first listen?

-Capture only the frame: who is speaking, what problem is being discussed, and whether the speaker is positive, negative, or mixed.
+Capture the frame only: who is speaking, what problem is discussed, and whether the speaker is positive, negative, or mixed.
 That gives you a mental map for the second pass.

 Do not chase every adjective.
-If you miss one word, keep listening for the next contrast or example.
-Interviews often repeat the central idea in different wording.
+Miss one word and keep listening for the next contrast or example.
+Interviews repeat the central idea in different wording, so the meaning comes back around.

-• Mark plus, minus, or mixed for attitude.
+• Mark plus, minus, or mixed for the speaker's attitude.

-• Leave space to add detail on the second listen.
+• Leave blank space to add detail on the second listen.

 What should you do on the second listen?

-After the second listen, compare each option with your notes.
+After the second listen, compare each option against your notes.
 Eliminate the option that matches a phrase but not the meaning.
+That distractor is usually the trap the replay was designed to expose.

-After reviewing, tag the mistake type: missed attitude, missed contrast, wrong speaker, or vocabulary gap.
-These tags tell you what to fix next.
+After review, tag the mistake type: missed attitude, missed contrast, wrong speaker, or vocabulary gap.
+The tag tells you what to fix next instead of leaving you to re-listen blindly.

-If every error is vocabulary, build topic lists.
-If errors are mostly contrast, drill connectors and discourse markers.
+If every error is vocabulary, build topic word lists.
+If errors cluster on contrast, drill connectors and discourse markers.
+The diagnosis decides the drill.

 FAQ